Item added to cart

 Inflammation isn’t always a bad thing.
 In appropriate amounts, inflammation helps protect your body from infection and injury.
 It’s when inflammation becomes chronic that it does more harm than good.
 Prolonged periods of inflammation can lead to autoimmune diseases like rheumatoid arthritis, type 1 and type 2 diabetes, lupus, celiac disease, multiple sclerosis, psoriasis, and more.
 Inflammatory diseases occur when your body responds to triggers with an overly powerful, inappropriate reaction, and attacks your body in the process.

-Benefits of an anti-inflammatory diet
+Benefits of an Anti-Inflammatory Diet

-Certain foods are known to contribute to higher inflammation levels in the body, like red meat, which contains a higher percentage of saturated fats.
-Some substances – like saturated fats, trans fats, and refined sugar – cause the immune system to release inflammatory proteins.
+Certain foods are known to contribute to higher inflammation levels in the body, such as red meat, which contains a higher percentage of saturated fats.
+Some substances — like saturated fats, trans fats, and refined sugar — cause the immune system to release inflammatory proteins.
 Limiting these types of foods in your diet may help to lower inflammation levels.

 Whether you’re hosting the whole family or keeping it small, these recipes feature at least one anti-inflammatory ingredient — and they’re bound to be a hit this holiday season!